civicrm/civicrm-setup/docs/getting-started.md

 ## Test coverage

-This library provides little of its own test-coverage.
+This library provides little test-coverage on its own.
 Instead, the main test coverage is provided in the `cv` project (`phpunit4 --group installer`).
 For more details on running that test, consult the documentation in `cv`'s git repo.